liborty/rstats/README.md

 ## Trait MutVectors

-Some of the methods are for memory efficiency reasons reimplemented in this trait so that they mutate `self` in place, instead of creating a new Vec.
+Some of the above functions are for memory efficiency reasons reimplemented in this trait so that they mutate `self` in place, instead of creating a new Vec.
+Clearly, they can only be applied to a mutable variable.
 They are useful in vector iterative methods.
 Beware that they work by side-effect and do not return anything, so they can not be chained.

 ## Trait VecVec